iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 | Night | 0-50      | 0.8         |
 |       | 51-100    | 0.2         |

-Pick terminology and stick with it…don’t’ bounce back and forth from Diel to DVM.
-Same for Orientation.
-I’d call it oriented horizontal swimming, OHS for short).
-Define these early and then be very consistent.

-The more I think about it…I think you might want to combine these two aims.
-So the aim would be to evaluate the impact of OVM implementation strategy, method and parametrization, on patterns.
-You know there is likely to be differences in patterns based on parameters used, i.e. for different speices…but the issue is that there are also different ways of implementing OVM in a biophysical model.
-You want to know how much patterns are affected by the method as opposed to parameters to know if this is important.
-If variability is mainly from params, that’s fine and good to know…but if its from method then we need to suggest what is best and probably be doing the same thing.

-The second aim, to assess the impact on connectivity of using different ontogenetic vertical migration parameters was addressed by conducting model runs using proportional depth stage abundance profiles which represented the seven fish families reported on in  Chapter 3 (@tbl:scenarios-ovm).
-The ontogenetic vertical migration was implemented such that the larvae moved when they reached their next ontogenetic stage (based on time).

 [I think its worth defining a term here to describe these things…here’s my stab at it.
 You should use the term in chapter 3 as well.
 Then use it above when describing OVM and, if you make the figure I suggested, use it there as well.
 This will allow you have a term which essentially describes this multi-dimensional parameter which is fundamental to the OVM behavior in the model.]

+The second aim, to assess the impact on connectivity of using different ontogenetic vertical migration parameters was addressed by conducting model runs using proportional depth stage abundance profiles which represented the seven fish families studied in Chapter 3 (@tbl:scenarios-ovm).
+The ontogenetic vertical migration was implemented such that the larvae moved when they reached their next ontogenetic stage (based on developmental time).
 Lastly, in order to explore the impact of the OVM implementation strategy on connectivity patterns I compared three different methods of ontogenetic vertical migration (@tbl:scenarios-ovm).
 The first method migrated the larvae using the given probabilities after each time-step.
 Due to the short time-period, larvae were restricted from moving upwards or downwards 25 m.
 In the the second method the larvae performed vertical migration every 24 hours in the system, and the last method migrated a larva when it moved to the next ontogenetic stage.

 : Depth stage profiles for each of the seven fish families evaluated in Chapter 3.
 Values represent the proportional (within a stage) abundance of each stage within each of three depth ranges (surface: 0-5 m; mixed layer: 5-50 m; deep layer: 51-100 m) and are used to parameterise models run to address Aim 2 of this study. {#tbl:scenarios-behaviour}